joshjohanning/github-misc-scripts/scripts/README.md

 1. Run: `./generate-repos.sh <org> > repos.csv`

+## update-repo-visibility-from-server-to-cloud.ps1

+Compares the repo visibility of a repo in GitHub Enterprise Server and update the visibility in GitHub Enterprise Cloud.
+This is useful since migrated repos are always brought into cloud as private.

 ## verify-team-membership.sh

 Simple script to verify that a user is a member of a team